 - Another indicator is the structure and level of detail of the work plan.
 In a project that aims to fundamentally change the way of thought of the scientific field, it is hard to anticipate the timing and intermediate milestones of progress at a high resolution.
 As mentioned above, it inherently includes a high level of uncertainty.
 Projects that have a very detailed work plan and are able to commit to specific deliverables and milestones at specific times during the project, might not have that needed flexibility.
 This is not to say you should give up a well-thought-out approach and work plan.
 The project’s approach and aims should be clear, but the level in which the project’s progress can be anticipated should reflect its fundamental nature and leave enough room for unexpected developments.

 - The final indicator of open-ended research is your long-term vision.
 Try to assess what could be possible if your project is successful in achieving its goals.
 What scientific fields would be impacted and how?
 What possible new horizons would open?
 What further questions could be asked then?
 It is highly possible that you cannot assess all impacts at this early point in time.
 However, this thinking exercise would help you in assessing whether your project has the potential to genuinely change the way your scientific field thinks, and if your project has the potential gain expected in ERC.
-Good answers to these questions can insure your project has an open-end.
+Good answers to these questions can ensure your project has an open-end.

 In conclusion, if you are considering to apply to ERC – it is very important to acquire the above “open-ended” mindset.
 Such a way of thinking will realize in your research project proposal, and further impress the reviewers of the value and potential impact of your project.
 If you have any questions – please do not hesitate to contact us.